 Another option is to include a business card (vCard) to your signature.
 A vCard is a vcf-file that contains contact information.
 The Signature editor will let you easily create a vcf-file based on a contact you’ve stored in you’re address book.
 People receiving the vcf-file can now easily add all you’re contact information in their favorite address book as the vcf-format is supported by many contact management programs.

-In Outlook 2007, Outlook 2010 and Outlook 2013, adding a business card will also add an image representation of your business card to your signature.
+Adding a business card will also add an image representation of your business card to your signature.
 You can edit this image by opening your contact from the Contacts folder and press the Business Card button in the Options section.
-If you remove the vCard image in the signature editor, it will also remove the vcf-file from your signature.
+When you remove the vCard image in the signature editor, it will also remove the vcf-file from your signature.

-If you want to create a signature with a vcf-file but do not want to have an image of it added to your signature design, then see this Quick Tip; Add Business Card to signature without image
+If you want to create a signature with a vcf-file but do not want to have an image of it added to your signature design, then see this Quick Tip; Add a Business Card to a Signature but without the image.

 If you want to create a signature with just the image of your business card and not attach a vcf-file see the Quick Tip; Add Business Card image to signature without vcf-file

 You can also type something like “Get my vCard” in your signature and link it to a vcf-file you uploaded to the Internet to let people easily add your contact details without needing to add a vcf-attachment to your e-mails.

 When you are an “Outlook veteran” you may remember that Outlook 2003 or previous also had an “Advanced Edit…” button which opened your default HTML-editor to create or edit your signature in, instead from within the built-in Signature editor.